Canaan Dog vs Cairn Terrier: Complete Comparison (2026)

 Health and Lifespan Comparison

 Canaan Dog has a typical lifespan of 12-15 years, while Cairn Terrier lives approximately 13-15 years.
 Health profiles differ significantly between these dogs.
-Canaan Dog is predisposed to Orthopedic Conditions, Eye Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
-Cairn Terrier faces its own health challenges including Orthopedic Conditions, Other Conditions.
+Canaan Dog is predisposed to joint and skeletal conditions, Eye Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
+Cairn Terrier faces its own health challenges including joint and skeletal conditions, Other Conditions.
 Canaan Dog has 3 documented predispositions compared to 2 for Cairn Terrier, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health